 We classify a country as experiencing an inflation event if inflation is unusually high, defined as two standard deviations or more above its mean.
 We center the events around the peak in inflation, where the standard deviation is calculated country by country, and analyze dynamics two years before and after this peak.
-Figure 2 plots average paths across the 9 events we found in our dataset for inflation dynamics, domestic nominal rates, spreads, and output, starting 8 quarters before the peak inflation and ending 9 quarters after the peak.20 The underlying series are standardized country by country; therefore the units in the figure are standard deviations, and a value of zero means the series is at its average.
+Figure 2 plots average paths across the 9 events we found in our dataset for inflation dynamics, domestic nominal rates, spreads, and output, starting 8 quarters before the peak inflation and ending 9 quarters after the peak.19 The underlying series are standardized country by country; therefore the units in the figure are standard deviations, and a value of zero means the series is at its average.
 The top left panel illustrates the tent-like shape of inflation during the event.
 Inflation starts slightly below its average level and increases close to 2.5 standard deviations at its peak, before returning to low levels.
 The 2.5 standard deviation increase corresponds to an average of 4.5 percentage points.
 The top right panel plots the domestic nominal rate, which increases by about 1.2 standard deviations and then falls at the end of the event.
 At its peak, the domestic nominal rate increase corresponds to 2.9 percentage points above its mean.
 Output, in the bottom left panel, starts above its average and falls about 2.5 standard deviations, corresponding to a 5.7 percentage points recession, before recovering towards the end of the event.
 The bottom right panel plots spread dynamics.
-Spreads also feature a tent-like shape, increasing about 2.5 standard deviations from start to peak, corresponding to about 2.3 percentage points, and falling back to their long-run average by the end of the event.
+Spreads also feature a tent-like shape, increasing about 2.5 standard deviations from start to peak, corresponding to about 2.3 percentage points, and falling back to their long-run average by the end of the event.20

 These dynamics illustrate how emerging market inflation targeters have been successful at managing shocks that lead to temporarily high inflation.
 The resolution of these inflation episodes is impressive, as inflation decreased and returned to target in about a year with monetary tightening.
-We also find it noteworthy that spreads are high during these elevated inflation events.
+We also find it note-worthy that spreads are high during these elevated inflation events.
 The standard, open economy New Keynesian model of Galí and Monacelli (2005) is silent about sovereign spreads, yet this empirical regularity in emerging markets is consistent with one of the main mechanisms in our NK-Default framework, that default risk can be an amplifying force for elevated inflation, a mechanism we explored theoretically in Section 3.
-In Appendix F, we also document that consistent with our amplifying mechanism, increases in spreads are associated with elevated survey-based inflation expectations for a sample of emerging market inflation targeters.
+In Appendix F, we also document that consistent with our amplifying mechanism, increases in spreads are associated with elevated survey-based inflation expectations for our sample of emerging market inflation targeters.

 Disciplining Effect in the Data.
-In this subsection, we provide empirical evidence of the key disciplining mechanism in our model, derived in Section 3, that tight monetary policy can reduce government spreads.
+In this subsection, we provide empirical evidence of the disciplining mechanism in our model, derived in Section 3, that tight monetary policy can reduce government spreads.
 As we illustrated above, unconditionally, nominal rates tend to rise with sovereign spreads, as seen by the overall positive correlation and during inflation events.
-This unconditional positive correlation is of course silent on the direct effect of monetary policy on spreads, which is the object of interest for the disciplining effect.21 To tease out the direct effect of monetary policy on spreads, we follow the monetary literature and first recover monetary shocks.
-We then project government spread on these estimated monetary shocks.
+This unconditional positive correlation is of course silent on the direct effect of monetary policy on spreads, which is the object of interest

-20The events have the following peak dates: Brazil 2015Q4, Chile 2008Q3, Colombia 2008Q4 and 2015Q2, Mexico 2008Q4 and 2017Q4, Peru 2008Q4, Philippines 2008Q4, South Africa 2008Q3.
+19The events have the following peak dates: Brazil 2015Q4, Chile 2008Q3, Colombia 2008Q4 and 2015Q2, Mexico 2008Q4 and 2017Q4, Peru 2008Q4, Philippines 2008Q4, South Africa 2008Q3.